Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 #### Stress Testing

-For stress testing I used the [Loader.io](https://loader.io/) cloud based testing suite.
-My test is configured for a desired number of clients per seconds for a determined duration.
-I didn't want the DBMS's caching to skew the results, so each client is given a randomly generated product id.
+Stress testing is accomplished using the [Loader.io](https://loader.io/) cloud based testing suite.
+The test configuration allocates a desired number of clients per second for a determined duration.
+To avoid the PostgreSQL management system's caching, (that would skew the results) each client is given a randomly generated product id.

 ###### Metadata Endpoint  <!-- omit in toc -->

-The metadata endpoint is the hardest on the database.
+The metadata endpoint request is the heaviest draw on the database.
 It contains two sequential queries, one of which involves a `JOIN`.
-Even with the limited hardware of the T2.micro, the service is able to sustain over 500 concurrent users per second for one minute with an impressive 16ms average response time.
+Even with the limited hardware of the T2.micro, the service is able to sustain over 500 concurrent users per second for one minute with a 16ms average response time.

 ![Loader.io 500 users for 60 seconds](Loader/ksnip_20210701-170801.png)

 ###### Helpful Endpoint  <!-- omit in toc -->

-The helpful endpoint also contains two sequential queries, but each is simply to a single value that is indexed for speed.
+The helpful endpoint request also contains two sequential queries, but each is simply to a single value that is indexed for speed.
 This query is able to handle over 1000 concurrent users per second for one minute with 26ms average response time.

 ![Loader.io 1000 users for 60 seconds](Loader/ksnip_20210701-165939.png)